nottinghamtec/Main-Website/content/try-it.md

 There is no experience necessary, and we provide all the training and support both at events and at dedicated training sessions.
 Plus, coming along doesn't mean you're committing to TEC - come and see if it's for you, we'd love to have you as part of the team.

 The session will be in the West Concourse lounge on the C Floor of the Portland Building from 1.30.
 If you don't know where that is, come to the [TEC Office]({{< relref "contact.md#office" >}}) - also on the C Floor, next to the SU Hub - from 1.00PM and we will take you there.

+For more information, please visit the Try-It event on the [Students' Union page](http://www.su.nottingham.ac.uk/events/8546/7985/), or our [Facebook event](https://www.facebook.com/events/1553334718324279/).